2i2c-org/docs/about/strategy.md

 ## Our Timeframe
 - Begin serving hub infrastructure immediately, as long as we do not over-extend our team
-- Finish one iteration in 6-months
+- Finish one iteration by Q1 2022.
 - major questions should have research and answers by then.
 - model for scaling the hub service should be developed by then